nf-core/phaseimpute/docs/usage.md

 #### GLIMPSE1

 [GLIMPSE1](https://github.com/odelaneau/GLIMPSE/tree/glimpse1) is a set of tools for phasing and imputation for low-coverage sequencing datasets.
 Recommended for many samples at >0.5x coverage and small reference panels.
+Glimpse1 works with alignment (i.e. BAM or CRAM) as well as variant (i.e. VCF or BCF) files as input.
 This is an example command to run this tool from the `--steps impute`:

 ```bash
 nextflow run nf-core/phaseimpute \